DanLavine/willow/docs/services/general/rfc_general_query_improvements.md

    what happens now when using the `KeyLimits` to enforce specific length of items we are searching for.
 Does the `_willow_queue_name` Key count against the Max Keys limit?)
 This will require some investigation on a pattern that can easily be described and makes sense
+2. Another major use case I had in mind when designing Willow was a replacement for K8S's internal queue for processing deployments.
+Has the exact same feature set of processing only 1 deployment at a time, where each is defined by the "kind, namespace, label (name)".
+So that matches the current arbitrary key value tagging system, but what has yet to be accounted for is the Taints and Tolerations.
+That can be thought of "metadata" for the queue as key value pairs, but those are save on the "channel" itself and can be updated without applying to the key values that define the channel.